maxbrenner-ai/Reinforcement-Learning-Papers-Notes/README.md

 ### [Stochastic Neural Network for Hierarchical Reinforcement Learning](https://arxiv.org/pdf/1704.03012.pdf) (Under Construction)
 - this is an hierarchical architecture (Need to know more about SNNs to really understand this paper)
-- it is for solving the problem of sparse rewards by adding skills (like in the minecraft paper) aka macro actions
+- it is for solving the problem of sparse rewards by adding skills (like in the minecraft paper) i.e. macro actions
 - This is dif from the minecraft paper (H-DRLN) which had explicit/predefined skills it was trying to train as this one uses an SNN (Stochastic Neural Network (an RBM is an example of one)) on a pre-training env to learn a